-Get Treatment One of the Most Common Skin Conditions in Edina, Plymouth, and Minneapolis
+Get Treatment One of the Most Common Skin Conditions in Edina, Plymouth, and Downtown Minneapolis

 Acne is a nearly universal experience.
 While the familiar lesions are most associated with the face, they can appear on any part of the body at any time, and they can have a range of appearances.
 They can also occur at any age and to different degrees of severity—but there are typically more cases of teenage rather than adult acne.
 Minneapolis-area men, women, and teens dealing with the problem can sometimes easily control mild outbreaks with over-the-counter products, but the condition more commonly requires treatment by a dermatologist.